bunyCloud/buny-evm-wallet-manager/README.md

 Once an active wallet is selected, you can:

-- **View Balance**: Check the balance of the active wallet on the Avalanche Fuji Testnet.
+- **View Balance**: Check the balance of the active wallet on Avalanche
-- **Open Position**: Placeholder for future functionality.
-- **View Position**: Placeholder for future functionality.
+- **Export Private Key**: Export active wallet private key to file
 - **Transfer**: Placeholder for future functionality.
 - **Main Menu**: Return to the main menu.